-- Stops using the private key; - Revokes immediately and permanently the pertinent Certificate and destroys the corresponding private key; - Revokes all valid certificates issued by pertinent certification authority; - Notifies this and the reason immediately on its web Information Address, and also the certificate revocation list (CRL) is used for disclosing this information;

-■ For qualified Certificates, notifies the supervisory body of the revocation of a Certificate and the reason therefore.
+- Stops using the private key; - Revokes immediately and permanently the pertinent certificate and destroys the corresponding private key; - Revokes all valid certificates issued by pertinent certification authority; - Notifies this and the reason immediately on its web Information Address, and also the certificate revocation list (CRL) is used for disclosing this information; - For qualified certificates, notifies the supervisory body of the revocation of a certificate and the reason therefore.

-A similar course of action will be taken in the event of such developments in cryptanalytic methods, such as changes to cryptanalytic algorithms or key length that could immediately compromise the security of the Services.
+A similar course of action will be taken in the event of such developments in cryptanalytic methods, such as changes to cryptanalytic algorithms or key length that could immediately compromise the security of trust services.